-With regard to regulatory authorities, insurers and distribution firms are expected to:
+With regard to regulatory authorities, Insurers and Distribution Firms are expected to:

-- make available their strategies, policies and procedures dealing with the fair treatment of customers; and - implement the necessary mechanisms to promptly advise regulatory authorities if they are likely to sustain serious harm due to a major operational incident that could jeopardize the interests or rights of customers and the organization's reputation.
+- make available their strategies, policies and procedures dealing with the fair treatment of Customers; and - implement the necessary mechanisms to promptly advise regulatory authorities if they are likely to sustain serious harm due to a major operational incident that could jeopardize the interests or rights of Customers and the organization's reputation.

-Moreover, insurers are expected to communicate and report to the regulatory authorities any intermediaries with which they have transacted and may be unsuitable or not duly authorized, all of which would have the undesirable result of impairing fair treatment of customers.
+Moreover, Insurers are expected to communicate and report to the regulatory authorities any Intermediaries with whom they have transacted that may be unsuitable or not duly authorized, all of which would have the undesirable result of impairing fair treatment of Customers.